Projective completions of graded unipotent quotients: Statement of results

-\begin{rmk} The condition that $\stab_U(x) = \{e\}$ for generic $x \in X$ is analogous to the requirement studied in \cite{K2} that the stable set should be nonempty for a GIT quotient by a reductive group $G$.
+\begin{rmk} The conditions that $\stab_U(x) = \{e\}$ for generic $x \in Z_{\min}$ or for generic $x \in X$ are roughly analogous to the requirement studied in \cite{K2} that the stable set should be nonempty for a GIT quotient by a reductive group $G$.
 If there are semistable points but no stable points in the reductive case, then the blow-up process of \cite{K2} can still be applied, but it will not terminate with $\tilde{X}$ such that $\tilde{X}^{ss} = \tilde{X}^s \neq \emptyset$.